Finite-volume scattering on the left-hand cut: Analyticity of the Bethe-Salpeter kernel

 \subsection{The \texorpdfstring{$u$}{u}-channel loop}

 We begin by using time-ordered perturbation theory (TOPT) to directly identify the singularities that arise in the full diagram shown in figure~\ref{fig:single_u_channel_loop}(a).
-The diagram is understood to be evaluated in a finite volume such that all spatial loop momenta are summed.
-The external kinematics are evaluated with $p$ on shell: $p^0 = \omega_N(\boldsymbol p)$, but with $P - p = (E - \omega_N(\boldsymbol p), \boldsymbol P - \boldsymbol p)$ generally off shell.
+For concreteness, we envision evaluating the diagram in a finite volume, such that all spatial loop momenta are summed.
+The corresponding infinite-volume behavior can be inferred by replacing the sums at any stage with an integral, together with a pole prescription.
+The external kinematics of the diagram are evaluated with $p$ on shell: $p^0 = \omega_N(\boldsymbol p)$, but with $P - p = (E - \omega_N(\boldsymbol p), \boldsymbol P - \boldsymbol p)$ generally off shell.

 As is shown in figure~\ref{fig:single_u_channel_loop}(b), six time orderings contribute.
 The corresponding singularities are given by multiplying factors of $[E_{\sf cut} - \sum_i \omega_i]^{-1}$, one for each vertical cut, before summing over time orderings.
 Here $E_{\sf cut}$ is the energy flowing across the cut and $\sum_i \omega_i$ the sum of on-shell energies for the internal propagators that intersect the cut.
 Following ref.~\cite{sterman_1993}, $E_{\sf{cut}}$ is defined as the sum of inflowing $p^0$ components into all vertices appearing to the left of the cut.
 So, for example, when only vertex $B$ appears to the left, then $E_{\sf{cut}} = E - \omega_N(\boldsymbol p)$.